swmill/Springboard-Capstone/README.md

 We have selected option 2 as our path forward.

 ## Dataset for Consideration
-We have choosen the UCI Machine Learing Repository for our datasets are available [here](http://archive.ics.uci.edu/ml/index.php).
+We have choosen the UCI Machine Learning Repository for our datasets are available [here](http://archive.ics.uci.edu/ml/index.php).

-1. Car Evaluation
-   Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX
+1. Car Evaluation - Informed Decision Tool for Consumers Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX
    (M. Bohanec, V. Rajkovic: Expert system for decision making.
 Sistemica 1(1), pp. 145-157, 1990.).